Community Cat Safe Relocation Tips

-Relocating community catsunowned cats who live outdoorsis almost never in the cats’ best interest.
+Relocating community cats, or unowned cats who live outdoors, is almost never in the cats’ best interest.
 Relocation should only be considered as an absolute last resort, when the cats’ lives are in danger unless you act.
-Cats are territorial and form strong bonds with their outdoor homes, so relocation is extremely stressful and riskyfor the cats AND for you.
+Cats are territorial and form strong bonds with their outdoor homes, so relocation is extremely stressful and risky for the cats AND for you.

-Even if you follow our relocation protocols below to the letter, it may not “stick” for the cats.
-A far better course of action is to do everything possible to resolve the threats forcing the cats out of their home.
+Even if our relocation protocols below are followed to the letter, the relocation may not “stick” for the cats.
+It is always better to take every step possible to resolve the threats forcing cats out of their original outdoor homes.
 We urge you to review our Community Relations information before you proceed.

-Visit alleycat.org/Relocation for the best solutions to the common situations in which relocation is (misguidedly) considered.
+Visit alleycat.org/Relocation for the best solutions to common situations in which relocation is (misguidedly) considered.

-If you strongly believe that relocation is your only option to save cats’ lives, read on.
+If you strongly believe that relocation is the only option to save cats’ lives, read on.

 7 Safe Relocation Protocols